dvanhecke/dvanhecke/README.md

 # 💫 About Me:
-I am a software developer based in Belgium.<br>At the moment I'm studying 'electronics and ICT' at Odisee.
+I am a software developer based in Belgium.<br>At the moment I'm studying Electronics-ICT.

 # 💻 Tech Stack: